-- Accommodation-related forms will be processed in the order in which they are received.
+- Accommodation requests will be processed in the order in which they are received.

 - New students must submit a New Student Application.
-Log into the Student AIM Portal using your Shoreline email address and password, and complete the application.
+To do this: Log into the Student AIM Portal using the activated Shoreline email address and password, and complete the application.

-- Disability Evaluation Referrals - This document lists providers who may be available to available to evaluate students for low- or no-cost, and subsequently will provide them with the appropriate documentation that they need to present to the SAS office.
+- Disability Evaluation Referrals - This document lists providers who may be available to evaluate students for low- or no-cost, and subsequently will provide them with the appropriate documentation that they need to present to the SAS office.

 For Current Students